meditechopen/meditechopen.github.io/_clients/logcollection.md

 ## Editing

-Frisco is already optimised for adding, updating and removing pages, staff, advice, company details and footer elements in CloudCannon.
+Justice is already optimised for adding, updating and removing pages, staff, advice, company details and footer elements in [CloudCannon](https://app.cloudcannon.com/).

 ### Posts

 * Add, update or remove a post in the *Posts* collection.
-* The **Staff Author** field links to members in the **Staff Members** collection.
+* The **Staff Author** field links to members in the **Staff** collection.
 * Documentation pages are organised in the navigation by category, with URLs based on the path inside the `_docs` folder.
 * Change the defaults when new posts are created in `_posts/_defaults.md`.

 ### Contact Form

-* Preconfigured to work with CloudCannon, but easily changed to another provider (e.g. [FormSpree](https://formspree.io/)).
+* Preconfigured to work with [CloudCannon](https://app.cloudcannon.com/), but easily changed to another provider (e.g. [FormSpree](https://formspree.io/)).
+* Sends email to the address listed in company details.

 ### Staff

 * Reused around the site to save multiple editing locations.
+* Add `excluded_in_search: true` to any documentation page's front matter to exclude that page in the search results.

 ### Footer

 * Exposed as a data file to give clients better access.
-* Set in the *Data* / *Navigation* section.

-### Footer

-* Exposed as a data file to give clients better access.
 * Set in the *Data* / *Footer* section.

+### Company details

+* Reused around the site to save multiple editing locations.
+* Set in the *Data* / *Company* section.